Absorption-based Circumgalactic Medium Line Emission Estimates: Introduction

 One frontier is to observe the CGM in emission.
 Past CGM emission work has mainly targeted quasar environments where the larger photoionizing flux can greatly enhance emission \citep[e.g.][]{2021MNRAS.503.3044F}.
-There are few constraints at low redshifts in purely galactic environments \citep[e.g.][]{2021ApJ...909..151B}, with much of the focus on the Milky Way itself -- especially 21cm, H$\alpha$, and \OVII\ and \OVIII\ lines \citep[e.g.][]{putman03, putman12, bregman07, 2015ApJ...800...14M}.
-Many instruments are coming online and being proposed that may be capable of observing the CGM of external galaxies in emission: from IFUs on large terrestrial telescopes (MUSE, KCWI, and eventually these on the 30~meters; \citealt{2010SPIE.7735E..08B, 2012SPIE.8446E..13M}) and imagers on small (Dragonfly; \citealt{2014PASP..126...55A}), to UV-sensitive satellites (FIREBALL, Aspera; potentially CETUS, Maratus, HALO, and a 6~meter recommended by the 2020 decadal survey; \citealt{2014SPIE.9144E..30G, aspera, cetus}) and X-ray telescopes (HUBS, ATHENA, LYNX; \citealt{hubs, 2020AN....341..224B,Lynx1}).
+There are few constraints at low redshifts in non-AGN galactic environments \citep[e.g.][]{2011ApJ...728...55R, 2017MNRAS.467.4802F,2018ApJ...861...34Z, 2019ApJ...880...28Z}, with much of the focus on the Milky Way itself -- especially 21cm, H$\alpha$, and \OVII\ and \OVIII\ lines \citep[e.g.][]{putman03, putman12, bregman07, 2015ApJ...800...14M}.
+There is also a burgeoning focus on observing CGM optical line emission around compact starburst galaxies using the newest integral field units (IFUs), finding some systems that show surprisingly large spatial extents for this emission \citep{2019ApJ...882...17Y, 2019Natur.574..643R, 2021ApJ...909..151B, 2021MNRAS.507.4294Z}, observations which compliment past ultraviolet \OVI\ measurements in the inner $10\,$kpc of a few star forming galaxies \citep{2003ApJ...591..821O, hayes}.
+Additionally, there are many instruments being proposed and even coming online that may be capable of observing the CGM of external galaxies in emission: from IFUs on large terrestrial telescopes (MUSE, KCWI, and eventually these on the 30~meters; \citealt{2010SPIE.7735E..08B, 2012SPIE.8446E..13M}) and imagers on small (Dragonfly; \citealt{2014PASP..126...55A}), to UV-sensitive balloons and satellites (FIREBall, Aspera; potentially CETUS, Maratus, HALO, and a 6~meter recommended by the 2020 decadal survey; \citealt{2014SPIE.9144E..30G, aspera, cetus}) and X-ray telescopes (HUBS, ATHENA, LYNX; \citealt{hubs, 2020AN....341..224B,Lynx1}).